Logging

 Messages

-Any individual messages greater than 512B in length will have their message truncated.
+Any individual messages greater than 512B in length will be truncated.

 Errors